appsmithorg/appsmith-docs/website/docs/core-concepts/data-access-and-binding/querying-a-database/README.md

 Appsmith uses Queries to collectively refer to APIs or Database queries that perform CRUD operations.
 :::

 To write and execute queries, you should understand the basics of [connecting to a Database](/core-concepts/connecting-to-data-sources/connecting-to-databases) or [Connecting to an API](/core-concepts/connecting-to-data-sources/authentication).
-You can create queries from a datasource using the **Appsmith query editor**.
+You can create queries from a datasource using the Appsmith query editor.

 ## Create a query